Phrase max CPC column

-- Bing Ads deprecated match-type defaults.
-For the new ad group setting, Search max CPC, Bing Ads uses the broad match default you specified.
+- Microsoft Advertising deprecated match-type defaults.
+For the new ad group setting, Search max CPC, Microsoft Advertising uses the broad match default you specified.

-You can no longer view or change the match-type defaults from Bing Ads or DS.
+You can no longer view or change the match-type defaults from Microsoft Advertising or Search Ads 360.
 However, the match-type defaults are still in effect for keywords in the ad group.

-- You sign in to Bing Ads and change Search max CPC in the same ad group from .10 to .15.
+- You sign in to Microsoft Advertising and change Search max CPC in the same ad group from .10 to .15.

 The match-type defaults are no longer in effect for keywords in the ad group.
 Instead, all keywords use the Search max CPC by default.
 You can override the default by setting a max CPC for a keyword.

-(Applicable to Bing Ads only) Defines the default maximum cost-per-click for keywords that specify a phrase match type and that are in a Bing Ads ad group.
+(Applicable to Microsoft Advertising only) Defines the default maximum cost-per-click for keywords that specify a phrase match type and that are in a Microsoft Advertising ad group.

 Click the Columns button above the performance summary graph.